+The Master District and the Participants are subject to annexation under certain circumstances.
+Pursuant to the provisions of the Development Agreement for the Cottonwood Subdivision, as amended (the "Original Development Agreement"), the City of Manor agreed not to dissolve or abolish Travis MUD No. 2, Wilbarger No. 1 or Wilbarger No. 2 (collectively, the "ShadowGlen Districts") for a period of 20 years from the date of the Original Development Agreement.
 The term of the Original Development Agreement as between the City of Manor and the developer parties thereunder was for a period of ten years and expired on January 10, 2011.
-The Original Development Agreement did not expire as between the City of Manor and the Participants.
-At the request of CHL and 2010 ShadowGlen, successor to the portion of the property subject to the Original Development Agreement previously owned by SRCL, the parties entered into a "Development Agreement for the ShadowGlen Subdivision" dated effective August 24, 2012 (the "Restated Development Agreement"), which (i) amended and restated the Original Development Agreement in its entirety as between the City of Manor, Wilbarger No. 1, Wilbarger No. 2, and Travis MUD No. 2 on terms and conditions similar to those contained in the Original Development Agreement; and (ii) terminated and replaced the Original Development Agreement as between the City of Manor and the developer parties.
+The Original Development Agreement did not expire as between the City of Manor and the ShadowGlen Districts.
+At the request of CHL and 2010 ShadowGlen, successor to the portion of the property subject to the Original Development Agreement previously owned by SRCL, the parties entered into a "Development Agreement for the ShadowGlen Subdivision" dated effective August 24, 2012 (the "Restated Development Agreement"), which (i) amended and restated the Original Development Agreement in its entirety between the City of Manor and the ShadowGlen Districts on terms and conditions similar to those contained in the Original Development Agreement; and (ii) terminated and replaced the Original Development Agreement as between the City of Manor and the developer parties.
 In December 2012, SG Land Holdings acquired all of the property in the ShadowGlen development owned by 2010 ShadowGlen.
 In connection with that transaction and with the City of Manor's consent, 2010 ShadowGlen assigned its interest in the Restated Development Agreement to SG Land Holdings pursuant to an "Assignment and Assumption of Development Agreement" dated effective December 21, 2012.
+At the time Cottonwood Creek was created, the property comprising such district was not located within the City or the City's extraterritorial jurisdiction; and thus, Cottonwood Creek is not subject to a consent/development agreement.